kunal-visoulia/Fullstack-Ecommerce-Project/README.md

 The dialect specifies the type of database used in hibernate so that hibernate generate appropriate type of SQL statements.
 For connecting any hibernate application with the database, it is required to provide the configuration of SQL dialect.

 Release 1.0.0<br/>
 Make REST APIs Read Only.
-So onlt GET requests are allowed.<br/>
+So onlt GET requests are allowe else you will get 405 Method Not Allowed.<br/>
 Possible Solutions:<br>
 1. option 1: Don't use Spring Rest
     1.1 Manually create your own @RestController